mmolari/morbidostat-genome-analysis/README.md

 ```
 Substituting `username` with the appropriate username.

 The test dataset has been extracted from the morbidostat run labeled `2022-02-08-RT_test`.
-It contains 2 vials, each one having 3 timepoints.
-For the first timepoint the annotated genome is included.
+It contains 2 vials (vial 2 and 3), each one having 3 timepoints (timepoint 1, 2 and 5).
+For timepoint 1 the annotated genome is included.
 For the rest of the timepoints, only fastq reads are provided in the `reads.fastq.gz` files.
 These files contain only a subset of all the reads (first 10'000 lines of the original fastq file).
 This corresponds to ~3% of all the reads, and these files are roughly 20-30 Mb each.